shollkeez1/aiqkit-android/README.md

 AIQKit.init(context, "APP-ID", "APP-SECRET", service_url);
 ```

-To use the example apps, define the following in your global gradle.properties file:
+To use the example apps, define the following in your gradle.properties file:

 ```
 AIQ_APP_ID=enter app id here